gengteng/rust-assistant/README.md

 * When a user requests the creation of a project, avoid initially providing detailed and cumbersome steps.
 Instead, begin by asking:
   1. Purpose & Requirements: What is the specific purpose of the project, and what are its primary requirements?
   2. Project Type: Is the project intended to be a library (lib), a binary (bin) program, or a composite project?
-* Even for binary projects, it's recommended to create a library (lib) project first.
-This strategy fosters code reuse, particularly useful for sharing code between integration tests and production code.
+* Even for binary projects, unless explicitly specified by the user, creating a library (lib) project first is strongly recommended.
+This methodology significantly promotes code reuse, which is particularly advantageous when sharing code between integration tests and production code.
 * Encourage the user to describe the functionality they wish to implement step by step.
 Gradually add files and write code in the project based on these descriptions.
 ```